 A few kilometres north of Broome and run by Birdlife Australia, the Broome Bird Observatory is a rare opportunity to explore a different side of Australia.
-If you’re not afraid to rub shoulders with birdos, the BBO offers accommodation, a camp-ground and tours to birding hotspots.
+If you’re not afraid to rub shoulders with birdos, it offers accommodation, a camp-ground and tours to birding hotspots.

-You don’t have to be a twitcher (ie birdwatcher) to explore the stunning coastline, discover amazing wildlife and wildflowers, walk the trails through woodland habitats or relax around the evening campfire.
+You don’t have to be a twitcher (ie birdwatcher) to explore the stunning coastline.
+You can also discover amazing wildlife and wildflowers, walk the trails through woodland habitats or relax around the evening campfire.

 But if you DO get the chance to experience this staggeringly scenic hideaway, I bet you’ll be back for more …